alexbabits/ethernaut-solutions-hardhat/README.md

 1. Goal: Become owner of `Delegation` contract.
 2. Methodology:
     - Load interface of `Delgate` contract at the address of `Delegation` contract.
-    - Trigger fallback function which calls `delegatecall` funciton, which executes the code inside of `Delegate`, which will execute the function `pwn`, BUT it will update the state variable inside of `Delegation` and not `Delegate`.
+    - Trigger fallback function which calls `delegatecall` function, which executes the code inside of `Delegate`, which will execute the function `pwn`, BUT it will update the state variable inside of `Delegation` and not `Delegate`.
     - state variable 'owner' of `Delegation` is updated to us.

 3. Lessons: